danielreyes9756/MNIST_IRIS_KERAS/README.md

-# MNIST_Reyes
+# MNIST & IRIS from KERAS
-This was my first AI Project, for an subject called FSI (2020 ULPGC)
+This was my first AI Project's, from a subject called FSI (2020 ULPGC)